vindarel/colisper/README.markdown

 It returns 0 (success) if no rules were applied (code is good).

 TODO: write a solid script.

+### Run on a project

+TLDR;

+    cd src/ && colisper

+Comby understands file extensions:

+    comby -config comby.toml -f .lisp

+but it doesn't handle wildcards very well, so it's better to `cd` into your source directory before running Comby/Colisper.

+Moreover:

+> You can add additional flags, like -i, -exclude, -matcher and so on, as usual.

 ## TODOs and ideas